eclipse-openj9/openj9-docs/docs/dump_javadump.md

 your problem might be as simple as setting a larger heap size when you start your application.

 If you don't know what size the Java heap was set to, you might find that information in the ENVINFO section, which records the command line options that were used when the application started.
-Look or search for the `1CIUSERARGS    UserArgs:` string and review the entries recorded for all lines that start `2CIUSERARG`.
+Look or search for the `1CIUSERARGS    UserArgs:` string and review the entries that are recorded for all lines that start `2CIUSERARG`.
 The Java heap size is set by the `-Xmx` option.
 If the size has not been set on the command line by `-Xmx`, the default value applies, which you can find in [Default Settings](openj9_defaults.md).

-In this scenario the solution to the problem is not an adjustment to the Java heap size.
+In this scenario, the solution to the problem is not an adjustment to the Java heap size.
 Here is the MEMINFO section:

 ```
 0SECTION       MEMINFO subcomponent dump routine